Knot Basics

 6₁³Borromean Rings63achiralThree circles where no two are linked, but all three are inseparable.

-Unlike everyday knots, mathematical knots are closed curves with no loose ends.
-They exist in 3D space and can be studied through their projections.
+• Mathematical knots — closed curves with no loose ends, existing in 3D space and studied through their projections

-Two knots are equivalent if one can be continuously deformed into the other without cutting or passing through itself.
-The trefoil cannot be unknotted!
+• Knot equivalence — two knots are equivalent if one can be continuously deformed into the other without cutting or self-intersection

-2. Knot Diagrams: We learned how to represent knots as 2D projections with over/under crossing information.
-The crossing number is a fundamental invariant.
+• Knot diagrams — 2D projections with over/under crossing information; the crossing number is a fundamental invariant